Kethen/minicontainer/readme.md

 jchroot https://github.com/vincentbernat/jchroot/blob/master/

+Currently embedding gnu screen as a vt100 emulator.
+In terms of source code volume this is more of an extension to gnu screen, however.

 Goal: \
-run on random devices such as android phones as long as kernel supports CLONE_NEWNS, CLONE_NEWPID, CLONE_NEWIPC and CLONE_NEWUTS
+a simple linux container that run on random devices such as android phones as long as kernel supports CLONE_NEWNS, CLONE_NEWPID, CLONE_NEWIPC and CLONE_NEWUTS

 Build:\
 $make